 Casar, NC 28020

-Camp McCall is located in the northeast corner of Rutherford County off of Hwy 226 just minutes from the McDowell County border.
+Our West Location serves Burke, Mcdowell, and Rutherford Counties.
+Our programming is run out of Camp McCall, which is located in the northeast corner of Rutherford County off of Hwy 226 just minutes from the McDowell County border.
 It is a few miles southeast of Marion, NC.
-It is also a district camp of the United Methodist Church, Western NC conference.
+It is a district camp of the United Methodist Church, Western NC conference.
 There are two lodge houses, one for men and one for women, each with their own bathrooms.
 There are also extra bathhouses.
 One lodge holds the kitchen and has a large front porch.
 Meeting areas include an outdoor covered picnic shelter, an outdoor worship area, and a campfire.
 Recreational areas include fields, a volleyball court, and a large pond for swimming and canoeing (when a lifeguard is available).

 Carolina Cross Connection